-Consistent with our budgeted margin for 2016, we achieved a 1.14 margins for interest ratio which produced a net margin of \$50.3 million.
-This net margin increased our total patronage capital (our equity) and membership fees to \$859.8 million at December 31, 2016.
-Our 2017 budget again targets a 1.14 margins for interest ratio.
+Consistent with our budgeted margin for 2017, we achieved a 1.14 margins for interest ratio which produced a net margin of \$51.3 million.
+This net margin increased our total patronage capital (our equity) and membership fees to \$911.1 million at December 31, 2017.
+Our 2018 budget again targets a 1.14 margins for interest ratio.

-Our equity to total capitalization ratio, as defined in our first mortgage indenture, decreased slightly from 9.5% at December 31, 2015 to 9.3% at December 31, 2016.
-The main factors causing the slight decrease was a new money issuance of \$250 million of first mortgage bonds in April 2016 and a larger amount of advances under our Federal Financing Bank loan guaranteed by the Department of Energy covering the Vogtle expansion in 2016 as compared to 2015.
+Our equity to total capitalization ratio, as defined in our first mortgage indenture, increased from 9.3% at December 31, 2016 to 9.8% at December 31, 2017.
 We anticipate that our equity ratio will remain around its current level during the remainder of the Vogtle construction period; however, the absolute level of patronage capital will continue to increase.

-We had a strong liquidity position at December 31, 2016, with \$1.6 billion of unrestricted available liquidity, including \$366.3 million of cash and cash equivalents.
+We had a strong liquidity position at December 31, 2017, with \$1.6 billion of unrestricted available liquidity, including \$397.7 million of cash and cash equivalents.
 We issued commercial paper throughout the year to provide interim financing for the Plant Vogtle construction and for other purposes at a very low cost.
-The average cost of funds on the \$102.2 million of commercial paper outstanding at December 31, 2016 was 0.93%.
+The average cost of funds on the \$190.6 million of commercial paper outstanding at December 31, 2017 was 1.58%.